 - Claim payments continue up to retirement age or, recovery date.

 - You can cover yourself up to age 70.

 - The claim waiting period is a minimum of 4 weeks, but normally 13, or 26 weeks is chosen, due to affordability.

 Income protection is less restrictive on the cause of your illness, as long as it prevents you from carrying out your normal occupation on a temporary, or permanent basis.
-However, the waiting period for the first claim pay out can be substantial dependent on your chosen deferred period.
+However, the waiting period for the first claim payout can be substantially dependent on your chosen deferred period.